 To configure port forwarding, you need to know which inbound ports the application needs.
-You usually can determine this information by contacting the publisher of the application or the relevant user groups and newsgroups.
+Usually, you can determine this information by contacting the publisher of the application or the relevant user groups or news groups.

 How Port Forwarding Differs from Port Triggering